RaykHoefemann/borg-server/README.md

 # borg-server

-**ATTENTION: Currently not working!!!**
-Podman container for a backup server based on BorgBackup.
+**Minimal, security-focused BorgBackup server for multi-client environments**

+borg-server is a lightweight server wrapper around BorgBackup designed to receive backups from multiple clients while maintaining a minimal attack surface.

+It intentionally avoids unnecessary complexity such as web interfaces or orchestration layers, focusing instead on secure, predictable, and transparent behavior.

+---

-## Features
+## ✨ Features

+- 🔒 **Security-first design**
+  Minimal attack surface, no web interface, no unnecessary services

+- 👥 **Multi-client support**
+  Multiple users and devices can push backups to the same server

+- 🗂️ **Repository isolation**
+  Logical separation of client backups (depending on configuration)

+- 🔁 **Mirror backup ingestion**
+  Accept backups from other servers (offsite / redundancy setups)

+- ⚙️ **Fully config-driven**
+  All behavior defined via simple configuration files

+- 🧪 **Safe testing environment**
+  Designed to test backup strategies before production deployment

+- 📝 **Centralized logging**
+  Logs stored locally in `/log`

+- 🚫 **No orchestration layer**
+  No scheduling, no automation magic — stays transparent and predictable
+---

+## 🎯 Design Goals

+- **Minimal attack surface**
+  No web UI, no exposed services beyond what is strictly required.

+- **Explicit configuration**
+  All behavior is defined via config files — no hidden automation.

+- **Server-side focus**
+  Handles backup ingestion, not client orchestration.

+- **Security over convenience**
+  Designed for environments where backups are critical assets.

+---

+## 🛡️ Core Principles & Implementation Details

+borg-server is built around a strict and opinionated setup to maximize security and reliability:

+- **Base system**
-- Based on `debian:stable-slim` and `borgbackup`
+  Built on `debian:stable-slim` with `borgbackup` installed
-- All archives are append-only for maximum data integrity (modifying and deleting are forbidden)
+  → minimal, well-maintained, predictable environment

+- **Append-only repositories**
+  All Borg repositories are configured as append-only
+  → existing backups cannot be modified or deleted

+- **Per-client user isolation**
+  Each machine uses its own system user and SSH key
+  → strict separation between clients

-- User accounts for each machine with SSH keys
+- **Hardened SSH setup**
-- Secure SSH access (root login disabled, password login disabled)
-- Designed for Podman/Docker + systemd environments
+  - root login disabled
+  - password authentication disabled
+  → access only via SSH keys

+- **Container-first deployment**
+  Designed for use with Podman or Docker
+  → integrates cleanly into systemd-based environments

+- **Strict volume separation**
+  Configurable mount points for:
+  - repositories
+  - logs
-- Configurable volumes for repositories, logs, and configuration
+  - configuration
+  → clear separation of concerns and easier hardening

+- **Local network backup ingestion**
-- Accepts backups from your own machines in the local network
+  Accepts backups from trusted machines inside a local network

+- **Mirror / offsite backup support**
-- Accepts mirrored backups from another server, such as an external host
+  Accepts backups from external servers for redundancy setups

+  Recommended practices:
-  - preferably encrypted on the source side for maximum privacy
+  - client-side encryption (Borg) for maximum privacy
-  - preferably transmitted via tunneled connections (e.g., WireGuard, exposing only the ssh-port) for maximum security
+  - tunneled connections (e.g. WireGuard)
+  - expose only SSH port if external access is required
+## 🧱 Architecture Overview

 ## Future Features